DeryckJackson/tap-room-redux/README.md

 ## User Stories

-* As a user, I want to see a list/menu of all available kegs.
+:heavy_check_mark: As a user, I want to see a list/menu of all available kegs.
 For each keg, I want to see its name, brand, price and alcoholContent.
 * As a user, I want to submit a form to add a new keg to a list.
 * As a user, I want to be able to click on a keg to see its detail page.
 * As a user, I want to see how many pints are left in a keg.
 A full keg has roughly 124 pints.